sonata-project/SonataBlockBundle/docs/reference/advanced_usage.rst

 -----------

 By default, the loader interface expects the exception ``Sonata\BlockBundle\Exception\BlockNotFoundException`` if a block is not found.
-Return an empty block from your loader class if the default behaviour for your blocks is to always return content.
+Return an empty block from your loader class if the default behavior for your blocks is to always return content.

 .. _SonataCacheBundle: https://github.com/sonata-project/SonataCacheBundle